 Direct Payment or Deferred Billing

-In some cases, accident victims must pay out-of-pocket or arrange care under a letter of protection.
+Sometimes, accident victims must pay out-of-pocket or arrange care under a letter of protection.
 This agreement allows a medical provider to delay billing until a legal claim is resolved, often coordinated by your attorney.

 What Happens If Medical Bills Exceed Policy Limits?